Delete search term

 Institute of Midwifery and Reproductive Health

-Studying for a degree
+Studying for a Degree

-Bachelor in Midwifery
+Bachelor of Science in Midwifery

 Midwives offer a comprehensive array of healthcare services to women and their families during pregnancy, managing childbirth and providing care for the mother and the newborn during the postpartum period and breastfeeding.
 In doing so, they work in a spirit of partnership and empathy with the women and their families.